 Pleated fabric DIY face mask sewing patterns

-> This pleated fabric DIY face mask style visually looks very similar to store-bought paper masks, and there are tons of pleated fabric DIY face mask sewing patterns around with all different sizes.
-I tried out three different pleated fabric DIY face mask sewing patterns:
+The pleated fabric DIY face mask style visually looks very similar to store-bought surgical paper masks, and there are tons of pleated fabric DIY face mask sewing patterns around with different sizes.
+I tried out three popular fabric DIY face mask sewing patterns:

-> - Johns Hopkins Medicine face mask sewing pattern
+- Johns Hopkins Medicine face mask sewing pattern

 - JOANN Stores face mask sewing pattern